 Chances are you would not even have to move from the desk.
 Thus, freelancing as a tutor is a lucrative and pragmatic option, one that can get you work and pay you well enough.

 Teachers and Tutors essentially do the same thing.
-The crucial difference is that the former refers to full-time teachers and instructors at educational institutions, while the latter refers to freelancers who usually work for many organisations often taking up short-term contracts as opposed to long-term employments.
+The crucial difference is that the former refers to full-time teachers and instructors at educational institutions, while the latter refers to freelancers who usually work for many organisations often taking up short-term contracts as opposed to long-term employment.

 Some of the duties that you may have to take up as a freelance tutor include: